Flemingdon Park: Transportation

-Three major roadways pass through Flemingdon Park, including the Don Valley Parkway, a major north-south controlled access highway, and Eglinton Avenue, a major east-west thoroughfare that also marks the neighbourhood's northern boundary.
-Don Mills Road is another major north-south thoroughfare, that splits the neighbourhood into two halves, with the more developed portion of the neighbourhood to the east, and the ravine system to the west of the roadway.
+Three major roadways pass through Flemingdon Park, including the Don Valley Parkway, a major north–south controlled access highway, and Eglinton Avenue, a major east–west thoroughfare that also marks the neighbourhood's northern boundary.
+Don Mills Road is another major north–south thoroughfare, that splits the neighbourhood into two halves, with the more developed portion of the neighbourhood to the east, and the ravine system to the west of the roadway.

 Public transportation in the neighbourhood is provided by the Toronto Transit Commission (TTC).
 The Toronto Transit Commission is responsible for providing transit to Flemingdon Park.
-Operating the 100 Flemingdon Park route, it connects residents to both Broadview Station and Eglinton Station.
+Operating the 100 Flemingdon Park route, it connects residents to both Broadview station and Eglinton station.
 The 100 Flemingdon Park route connects with other routes, such as the 25 Don Mills Line at Don Mills Road and Overlea Boulevard.

 The TTC operates several bus routes in the neighbourhood.
 In addition, the TTC plans to open Line 5 Eglinton, a light rail line to be operated as a part of the Toronto subway system.
-Line 5 is expected to open in 2023, with three stops planned, Aga Khan Park & Museum stop, Science Centre station, and Wynford stop.
+Line 5 is expected to open in 2025, with three stops planned in Flemingdon Park: Aga Khan Park & Museum stop, Don Valley station, and Wynford stop.
 All stops and stations are situated along the northern boundary of the neighbourhood, along Eglinton Avenue.

+In 2031, the light metro Ontario Line will open two elevated stations in the neighborhood: one at the Don Valley station, creating a transfer with Line 5 Eglinton, and one simply called Flemingdon Park located south of that on Don Mills Road at Gateway Boulevard.
+This new line will connect Flemingdon Park with the Downtown Toronto as well as locations such as Exhibition Place, while also providing links to Line 1 Yonge-University and Line 2 Bloor-Danforth.

-Fleet Trial in Flemingdon Park
+Fleet trial in Flemingdon Park

 In April 2021, the Toronto Transit Commission (TTC) began trialing a new bus fleet on its 100 Flemingdon Park route, among other routes across Toronto that is all-electric.
 The commission ordered 30 Proterra Catalyst BE40 buses, and operated a select number on various routes, including Flemingdon Park's transportation system.